ananyajayaprakash13/Yulu-Business-case/README.md

 ## 📑Data overview
 - datetime: datetime
 - season: season (1: spring, 2: summer, 3: fall, 4: winter)
-- holiday: whether day is a holiday or not (extracted from http://dchr.dc.gov/page/holiday-schedule)
+- holiday: whether day is a holiday or not.
 - workingday: if day is neither weekend nor holiday is 1, otherwise is 0.
 - weather:
   1. Clear, Few clouds, partly cloudy, partly cloudy